Pyleks/Milestone-Project-3/README.md

 Thanks to BeeZee for her suggestion on the unique fonts for headers

 #### Images
-404 Image license is purchased by me from shutter stock.
+404/500 Image license is purchased by me from shutter stock.

 All other images are acquired from [Pixaby](https://pixabay.com/)

+Favicon is also acquired from [Pixaby](https://pixabay.com/no/vectors/eple-smil-barn-smiling-innh%C3%B8sting-3226653/)

 ## Assessor
 When reviewing the page, it is advisable to use the admin account, as you get access to all almost all the features,